conan-io/docs/reference/commands/creator/new.rst

   .. code-block:: bash

-      $ conan new mypackage/1.0 --file=templates/myconanfile.py
+      $ conan new mypackage/1.0 --file=myconanfile.py

   Conan will look for ``templates/myconanfile.py`` in the Conan local cache.
-Any folder is possible, but ``templates`` is recommended.
+If an absolute path is given as argument, it will be used instead.
   These files can be installed and managed by :ref:`conan_config_install` command.
 The templates use the python strings format syntax:

   .. code-block:: text